 Provide an array of appropriate interventions that range from the least restrictive alternative to a shelter bed Placement to the most restrictive, i.e. Placement into an Emergency Juvenile Shelter Care bed.

-Serve the specified age groups or genders for which the Contractor is contracted for Emergency Juvenile Shelter Care.
+Serve the specified age groups or genders for which the Agency has contracted with the Contractor for Emergency Juvenile Shelter Care.

-Implement a CWES referral protocol that provides for accessibility to CWES regardless of where the Child lives.
+Implement an Agency approved CWES referral protocol that provides for accessibility to CWES regardless of where the Child lives.

 Demonstrate strong working relationships with others in the Contractor’s community, such as, but not limited to, community resources, community leaders, and judges.